 its abrupt termination!

-who has ever hoisted a camera with the aid of a kite, or would like to
+who had ever hoisted a camera with the aid of a kite.
+Even now, you might like to

-It seems that everyone has their own spin on flying kites to get a different photographic perspective on our surroundings.
-Some of the results are really intriguing, whether obtained with a featherweight camera and ice-cube shutter release, or the latest concepts in radio-controlled KAP rigs.
+It seems that everyone had their own spin on flying kites to get a different photographic perspective on their surroundings.
+Some of the results were really intriguing, whether obtained with a featherweight camera and ice-cube shutter release, or more modern concepts in radio-controlled KAP rigs.

 Are you looking for something you posted earlier, but can't find it?
 Stories were left via other pages on this site as well.
 In particular, see the step-by-step kite making pages.
 Below, I have listed links to where those stories have been left.
 So, you don't have to trawl all around this site looking for them :-)